Maxon Group: Application areas

 The company specializes in customer-specific drives.
 It produces more than 5 million drive units per year and 12,000 different variations.
 Its main market areas are aerospace, automotive, communication, industrial automation, measuring and testing, medical, and security technologies.

 Maxon became popular when its products were chosen by NASA for the Mars rover projects Sojourner, Spirit, Opportunity, and Perseverance.

 Locations

 Maxon has its headquarters, along with a production plant, in Sachseln, within the Swiss Canton of Obwalden.
 The company gives its name to the railway station, Ewil Maxon, that adjoins the plant and has frequent connections to the city of Lucerne and farther.

-Besides its Sachseln plant, Maxon has production facilities at Sexau in Germany, Veszprém in Hungary, Cheonan in South Korea, and Taunton, MA, United States of America.
-Sales operations exist in Switzerland, Germany, United Kingdom, the United States of America, Australia, Spain, Italy, Benelux, India, Japan, Mainland China, Taiwan and South Korea, and there are sales agents in numerous other countries.
+Besides its Sachseln plant, Maxon has production facilities at Sexau in Germany, Veszprém in Hungary, Cheonan in South Korea, and Taunton, Massachusetts.
+Sales operations exist in Switzerland, Germany, United Kingdom, the US, Australia, Spain, Italy, Benelux, India, Japan, Mainland China, Taiwan and South Korea, and there are sales agents in numerous other countries.